LinuxForHealth/FHIR/docs/src/pages/guides/FHIROperationFramework.md

     }
 ```

 10. Implement your business logic using the invoke Parameters.
+Every request is secured by a user-group and has an associated tenant/user.

 | Method Parameter | How to use it |
 |------------|------------|